Bolesław Orliński: Biography

 Apart from his test pilot work, he took part in numerous aviation contests and presentations of Polish aircraft abroad.
 Flying the PZL.5 he participated in the Challenge 1930 international touring planes contest, but failed to finish due to engine failure on 26 July.
 In December 1930 he presented the fighter PZL P.6 at the Paris Air Show.
 Flying the P.6, Orliński won the National Air Races in Cleveland from 29 August – 7 September 1931.
 Flying the PZL.19 he took part in the Challenge 1932 contest, but had to withdraw due to illness.
 On 28 June 1934 he set a world speed record for radial engined fighters of 414 km/h, flying the PZL P.24.
 During this time, he survived several crashes and emergency parachute jumps.
+In January 1936 he carried out a promotional tour in the Balkans.

 After the outbreak of World War II and the German invasion on Poland, he volunteered for the Polish Army.
 On 8 September 1939, he was sent to Romania in preparation to receive British-built fighters.
 He subsequently reached Great Britain via Yugoslavia, Italy and France, where the remnants of the Polish Air Force were serving.
 Because of his age he could not be a fighter pilot and became an instructor.
 In 1943 he joined No. 305 Polish Bomber Squadron, flying the de Havilland Mosquito fighter-bomber.
 From 1 August 1944 to 31 January 1945, Wing Commander Orliński was the commander of No. 305 Squadron.
 He flew 49 operational sorties, mostly at night.
 From 1 February 1945 until the end of the war in Europe, he was kept out of combat.

 After the war, he decided not to return to Poland and settled in Toronto, Canada.
 During his career he flew 92 aircraft types and spent some 7,000 hours in the air.
 He died in Mississauga at the age of 92 and was buried in Poland.